szimek/bundlerjs/README.md

 * If you want to update all the dependencies to the latest possible versions that still match the dependencies listed in the `package.json`, run

   `bundlejs update`

+* If you want to update only some of the dependencies to the latest possible versions that still match the dependencies listed in the `package.json`, run

+  `bundlejs update eslint eslint-config-airbnb-base`

 * You can also use bundler.js to automatically check if the dependencies listed in `npm-shrinkwrap.json` file are satisfied by currently installed packages before you run any task.
 You can add `Bundler.checkSync()` call at the top of your `webpack.config.js`, `Gruntfile`, `Gulpfile.js` etc. If you use npm scripts, you can just call `bundlejs check` before your own script, e.g. `'start': 'bundlejs check && webpack-dev-server'`.